upday/upday.github.io/_posts/blog/2016-09-13-code-reviews.md

 In general you can adopt everything said; try to trust the reviewer, assume positive intent.

-Be aware of the fact that written word always strongly underlies interpretation.
+Be aware of the fact that the written word always invites interpretation.

 Be aware of social, cultural and language barriers.